minershive/hiveon-kb/hiveon-asic-firmware/T9+/t9installation.md

 title: Installation guide T9+
 parent_category: Hiveon ASIC Firmware
 category: T9+
+meta_description: Follow this instruction to install the Hiveon ASIC firmware on your Antminer T9+.
 ---

 ___The installation here is described on the example of S9 - the process is the same for T9+.___